harness-community/harness-community.github.io/website/blog/2022-11-29-Harness-Secrets-Part-I/Everything-you-should-know-about-Harness-Secrets!-PART-1.md

+---
+slug: Everything-you-should-know-about-Harness-Secrets!-PART-1
+title: "Everything you should know about Harness Secrets!- PART-1"
+authors: [Shruthi Kini]
+tags: [Applications, Environment, Delegate, cme]
+---

-﻿## Introduction to Harness Secrets
+### Introduction to Harness Secrets

 In this blog, let us understand Harness Secrets, how they are stored along with different scenarios, we can use secrets.

 ### What are Harness Secrets and Secret Management?

 **Harness Secrets**

 Generally, secrets are credentials, passwords, config files or keys that you will need to deploy your software across different environments.

 Harness stores secrets in the Secret Manager of your choice and secrets exist in 2 forms: